Screens that show the Raffle

 Our research started by investigating how the current system works and what was tried in the past.

-We learned that many people are opening the ticket alert while they don’t have a chance of actually purchasing it.
+We learned that many people are opening the ticket alert while they don't have a chance of actually purchasing it.
 They either are being notified too late or have an old device or slow internet connection that loads the page too slow.
-We saw this as unfair and wanted to improve the situation.
+This is unfair and causes frustration.

 High-level visual representation of how ticket alerts are being sent out in random batches of users.